itayneu/workshop-13/README.md

-# workshop-13
+# workshop-13 - Redux

-Monday U workshop 13 - redux
+## Experience with redux state and actions